codefori/vscode-rpgle/README.md

 ![Lint Fixing after](./assets/LintFix_02.png)

-After you have auto-fixed problems, some auto-fixable problem may still exist.
+After you have auto-fixed problems, some auto-fixable problems may still exist.
 Running another auto-fix pass may be needed.

 **Note:**  Undo (Ctrl + Z, or Cmd + Z) undoes only a single auto-fixed line.
 If you are anticipating extensive changes, you may want to save your file first.